 Two hours later we found the cemetery and it was great, but what an amazing, fantastic and incredible two hours we had!
 I’m always saying you shouldn’t over-plan travel, allow yourself some wiggle room, because you never know what interesting things you’ll find.
 This morning was a prime example.

-Kandyan Devales are Free!
+Kandyan Devales are Free

-Next door to the over priced Tooth Temple are the Kandyan Devales, a group of temple complexes that cover a sort of mixture of Hindu and Buddhist deities.
+Next door to the Tooth Temple are the Kandyan Devales, a group of temple complexes that cover a sort of mixture of Hindu and Buddhist deities.
 We had to walk around or past them to get to the cemetery.
-But I just thought I’d have a little nosy first.
+But I just thought I’d have a little look first.
 There were soldiers and police on the door and heavy security, it looked to me like the Devales were shut off and covered by the Tooth Temple admission fee ( it’s 1000 Rs each) and we didn’t think we’d be going.
 But no, the nice police lady on the door beckoned us inside, free admission and a nice welcome.
 Love that!

 I asked this morning on the Facebook Page what YOU would like to see more of.
 It’s 6 months exactly since we left Port Douglas to start this trip, the blog is taking off, bigtime and I’d really like some input and help on what you like to read.
 Well, mostly, you said photos.
 I’m cool with that, so here are a whole heap of them!